Climate Change

 Planetary warming has led to changes in weather and climate patterns around the world3.
 This includes changes in the frequency and intensity of rainfall, increases to average temperatures, increasing sea level and more extreme events such as storms, heatwaves, fires and drought4.
 South East Queensland has been identified as one of several hot spots in Australia which are highly vulnerable to climate change, with the frequency and severity of floods, major storms, bushfires, droughts and heatwaves expected to increase5,6,7.
 These changes affect everything from our environment and economy to our health and wellbeing.

-The most trusted scientific authorities, such as the Intergovernmental Panel on Climate Change (IPCC), CSIRO, the Bureau of Meterorology, NASA, UK Met Office, the Royal Society, the National Academy of Sciences and Australian Academy of Science, and others, all agree that human-induced climate change is happening now and is a significant risk to our way of life.
+The most trusted scientific authorities, such as the Intergovernmental Panel on Climate Change (IPCC), CSIRO, the Bureau of Meteorology, NASA, UK Met Office, the Royal Society, the National Academy of Sciences and Australian Academy of Science, and others, all agree that human-induced climate change is happening now and is a significant risk to our way of life.
 It is important for everyone –from the individual and local level to the state, national and international level– to act collectively and decisively to address the global challenge posed by climate change and unlock the enormous opportunities that come with building a low-carbon and climate-resilient future.

 1Intergovernmental Panel on Climate Change (IPCC) Glossary